-ECN 2710 Economics for Human Services 3 s.h.
+ECN 2710 Economics for Human Services

 A survey of the discipline of economics with special reference to a market-driven economy.
 Attention given to economic policy in relation to social issues and problems, including government and the quality of life, distribution of wealth and income, unemployment, poverty, the disadvantaged, respect for the law, public health, and aid to the Third World.
 (No credit for School of Business majors.)

-ECN 2720 Principles of Microeconomics 3 s.h.
+ECN 2720 Principles of Microeconomics

 Theories of production and cost, demand, supply, competition, consumer behavior, and distribution of income.
 Prerequisite: MTH 1050.

-ECN 2730 Principles of Macroeconomics 3 s.h.
-Measurement and determination of economic activities and development, aggregate income, and employment.
+ECN 2730 Principles of Macroeconomics

+Measurement and determination of economic activity and development, aggregate income, and employment.
 Emphasis on consumption, monetary policy, taxes, government, investment, and expenditures.
 Prerequisites: MTH 1050.

-ECN 3940 Economic Geography 3 s.h.
+ECN 3940 Economic Geography

 Geography from an economic perspective: locations and locational changes in primary, secondary, and tertiary production services; a comparative analysis of global demography; role and rise of the city and the metropolis; effects of technology; nations and regional and strategic political and commercial alignments and realignments; natural and human resources; the less-developed, moredeveloped, and developing worlds; "core" and "periphery"; multinational corporations and the "global village."
 Prerequisites: ECN 2720, INB 3140, and MGT 2360.

-ECN 4520 Economic and Business History of the United States (HIS) 3 s.h.
+ECN 4520 Economic and Business History of the United States (HIS\) 3 s.h.